simonw/til/npm/publish-web-component.md

 Then I ran `npm run dev` to start the Vite server, then navigated to `http://localhost:3000/` to try out the app.

-Vite works by scanning the `index.html` for any JavaScript references, then doing magic on the files that it founds.
+Vite works by scanning the `index.html` for any JavaScript references, then doing magic on the files that it finds.
 View source on the running dev server showed that it adds this line to the top of `index.html` when it serves it:

 ```html
 <script type="module" src="/@vite/client"></script>